-The Shadow Theatre of Anaphoria Island, like the island itself, prides itself in being a home where the marginalized, the obsolete, the exiled and the extinct. we welcome those refugee aspects found thoughout the global imagination, the dream worlds and even 'adult' realities into a new belonging.
-Here is a meeting place of different symbolic and cultural elements dealing with contemporary spiritual and social concerns through craziness, myth, politics, spirits and live music on original instruments.
-Here the imagination and an 'adult' world need not be separate realms.
+The Shadow Theatre of Anaphoria Island, like the island itself, functions as a sanctuary of the marginalized, the obsolete, the exiled and the extinct. we welcome those refugee aspects found thoughout the global imagination, the dream worlds and even 'adult' realities into a new belonging.
+Here is a meeting place dancing with contemporary spiritual and social concerns through craziness, myth, politics, spirits and live music on original instruments.